Updated October 2017

-- It is a good idea to have drinking water and food for 3-5 days on hand (at least 1 gallon/day/person and preferably nonperishable or canned food).
-Sinks and/or bath tubs, buckets or plastic wastebaskets should be filled with water for washing and flushing..
+- Non-perishable food and water provisions for 3-5 days are recommended.
+Plan for at least 1 gallon of water per day, per person.
+Sinks and/or bathtubs, buckets or plastic wastebaskets should be filled with water for washing and flushing.

 - Unplug all electrical equipment and place as high as possible, preferably on a high shelf in the closet.
 Don’t open refrigerator or freezer unless necessary and if so, do it briefly.

 - Have a buddy system in place.
-Have at least one person on campus (friend/ roommate) that has your personal and contact information.
-Develop a plan should there be an emergency to stay together or have a meeting place should you get separated.
+Give at least one person on campus (friend/ roommate) your personal contact information.
+Develop a plan to stay together or have a meeting place should you get separated in a real emergency.

 - Follow directions.
 In the event of an emergency, it is best to follow instructions of those individuals in charge to maintain order and efficiency.